Le Cocu magnifique: Constructivist design

 In addition to facilitating the actors, the scenery was also designed with the expectation that it could be presented outside as well, due to the closing of Meyerhold's theater.
 This resulted in the set being easily deconstructed and reconstructed, a strong indication of constructivist influence on the production.

 Another indication of this influence comes from a large, black, rotating disc in the background.
 On this disc the letters 'CR-ML-NCK' were painted in white, which made it far more visible when the disc rotated (along with the two wheels) which coincided with the changing passions of the characters.
 There was not a subjective meaning to the letters on the disc; they referenced the writer (Crommelynck), and made the rotation of the disc more obvious than a purely black disc would be.

 The simplified scenery in constructivist theatre was simply meant to inform the idea of the play, not to take on a more important or formal position.

 The Magnanimous Cuckold stage by Meyerhold "unveiled a new Constructivist and biomechanical theatre, entirely based on movement and a mastery of the stage space and time".

 Film adaptation

 The Magnificent Cuckold or Il magnifico cornuto is a 1965 Italian film directed by Antonio Pietrangeli and adapted from the original play.

+Opera adaptation

+The Jewish-German composer Berthold Goldschmidt based his 1932 opera Die Gewaltige Hahnrei on the Crommelinck play.
+When the Nazis came to power, a year later, he relocated to Britain where he would remain until his death.